Thank you for visiting our website

 Jersey War Tours started in 2012 with a little website and Facebook page Phil made called "Traces of War Jersey" Its only aim was to share photos and information from the WWII Occupation of Jersey.
 From there we have developed it into a small operation capable of funding our ongoing research, projects and most importantly the sharing of less-known stories.
-It is our ambition to research and share the history of the Second World War Occupation of the Channel Islands and the Normandy region.
-Using our tours, website and online publications, we are going to share our journey of discovery with you. thank you for visiting.
+It is our ambition to research, educate and maintain the history of the Second World War Occupation of the Channel Islands and protect it for future generations

 Jersey War Tours is Registered with the Jersey Financial Services Commission as a Non-Profit Organisation - NPO1207